 Wegner defied Turkish and German orders by taking photographs, which was forbidden, and collected others from missionaries and other eyewitnesses.
 His collection comprises a major source of Armenian genocide images.
-He made notes, wrote letters about what he saw and even carried letters from deported Armenians to Constantinople, where he gave them to Ambassador Morgenthau to send to the United States.
+He made notes, wrote letters about what he saw, and even carried letters from deported Armenians to Constantinople, where he gave them to Ambassador Morgenthau to send to the United States.
 When a letter to his mother describing the Armenian atrocities was intercepted by the authorities, he was expelled from the Armenian camp zone and forced to work in the cholera wards, where he fell ill, was sent back to Constantinople, and then to Germany.
 In the end, he risked his life hiding in his belt the negatives of the photographs he had collected and taken.

 To understand the Wegner images it is essential to understand the Ottoman government’s use of the northern Syrian desert for the mass killing of Armenians.
-Since it was acknowledged in testimony by high ranking Ottoman officials during the 1919–20 courts-martial trials that deportation meant massacre, the concept of herding Armenians from their villages, towns, and cities toward northern Syria was designed to leave those who managed to survive the forced marches marooned in a desolate desert where famine, disease, and exposure would take care of most of them.
+Since it was acknowledged in testimony by high-ranking Ottoman officials during the 1919–20 courts-martial trials that deportation meant massacre, the concept of herding Armenians from their villages, towns, and cities toward northern Syria was designed to leave those who managed to survive the forced marches marooned in a desolate desert where famine, disease, and exposure would take care of most of them.
 In this way, Der Zor soon became the epicenter of death.

 “Everybody knew by now,” the priest Grigoris Balakian wrote in his memoir, Armenian Golgotha, “that being exiled to Der Zor was synonymous with death.”
 A man who survived Der Zor told Balakian as they met in hiding in the Amanos mountains:

-It is impossible for human language to be able to describe what those who went to Der Zor experienced….
+It is impossible for human language to be able to describe what those who went to Der Zor experienced. . . .
 We came across thousands of corpses which were naked as the day they were born and whose eyes had been gouged out; all their limbs had been cut off for sport and their bodies were swollen; their entrails were spilled out; during the daytime, the vultures would descend on these corpses and have a feast, while it was the wild animals’ turn at night.
-Reverend Father, where is the God of the Armenians? … where is the Jesus you preach about? …
+Reverend Father, where is the God of the Armenians? . . .
+[W]here is the Jesus you preach about?

 In the summer of 1916, Minister of the Interior Talaat Pasha, the primary architect of the Armenian killing plan, was disturbed to discover that, notwithstanding the deaths of more than 250,000 Armenians in the Der Zor region in the summer and fall of 1915, the survivors were beginning to show signs of life, and in certain encampments, they were trading their skills and artisan knowledge with the local Bedouins for goods and food.
 He ordered another spree of mass killings in the summer of 1916.
-And, by the end of the summer of 1916, another 160,000–200,000 Armenians died in the Der Zor region, increasing the death toll in and around Der Zor to over 400,000.
+And by the end of the summer of 1916, another 160,000–200,000 Armenians died in the Der Zor region, increasing the death toll in and around Der Zor to over 400,000.

 To get a further sense of the conditions of that moment, the reports of Auguste Berneau, a German businessman, are among various witness accounts that depict the conditions of mass death.
-In the summer of 1916, US Consul Jesse B. Jackson, stationed in Aleppo, worked hard to get relief to the Armenians of the outlying regions.
+In the summer of 1916,U.S. Consul Jesse B. Jackson, stationed in Aleppo, worked hard to get relief to the Armenians of the outlying regions.
 In August, he sent his part-time employee, Bernau, on a secret relief mission to the refugee camps in the Der Zor region.
-Bernau’s report of his mission was forwarded by Jackson to Secretary of State Lansing in Washington DC, stamped “Very Confidential.”
+Bernau’s report of his mission was forwarded by Jackson to Secretary of State Lansing in Washington, DC, stamped “Very Confidential.”
 He rendered what he saw vividly.